awisky/jupyter-avax-web3-docker/README.md

 This is a minimalist docker setup with a working avax jupyter notebook.

-I used this notebook to test the avax fuji testate using the Web3.py library.
+I used this notebook to test the avalanche network to build and deploy a solidity smart contract.